From Innovation to Impact: The Real Challenge for Biologicals

 No farmer is willing to take the risk of replacing an old product they are already using.

-low-risk additions
+as low-risk additions

-Seen this way, gradual adoption is not a weakness.
-In fact, it is a strategy for long-term success.
 It also highlights something important: technology alone is not enough; trust matters just as much.

 7. The Real Bottleneck: Connecting the System

 The main challenge is not a single piece of technology.
+It is how everything connects.

 Each step matters.
 But more importantly, each step must connect and work well with the next.